rajravichandrann/eks-sre-reference-platform/README.md

 The experiments intentionally separate pod scaling from node capacity.
 A deployment can request more replicas while the scheduler has insufficient capacity to place them; the lab makes that failure mode observable through Pending pods, scheduler events, node readiness, and application telemetry.

-The current pre-submission implementation uses controlled node-group desired-capacity changes for the node-capacity experiment.
+The current implementation uses controlled node-group desired-capacity changes for the node-capacity experiment.
 A follow-on iteration will replace that manual step with Karpenter or Kubernetes Cluster Autoscaler and measure the complete unschedulable-pod-to-node-ready path.

 ## What I Am Building Next